iGEM-UGM/iGEM-UGM-2023-Drylab/README.md

     ├── Kinetic-Modelling
     │   ├── Kinetic Modeling Equation for LIRA.pdf  <- Equation of Kinetic Modelling and constanta │   ├── Kinetic_Modeling_for_LIRA.ipynb         <- Kinetic modelling for LIRA with visualization
-    │   ├── kinetic_modelling_for_tableau.ipynb     <- Kinetic modelling for combination setup
+    │   └── kinetic_modelling_for_tableau.ipynb     <- Kinetic modelling for combination setup
-    │   └── tableau_data                            <- Folder saving the combinations result
-    │       ├── AND.csv                             <- Using 2 miRNAs
-    │       └── OR-1miR.csv                         <- Using 1 miRNA
     └── LiRA-Optimization
         ├── autogluon-nupack.ipynb                              <- Processing using AutoGluon
         ├── final.csv                                           <- Gathering parameter result